freerange/site/soups/blog/show-and-tell-14.snip.markdown

 In my recent bit of work, I wrote a script designed to be run as a [Git post-commit hook][git-post-commit-hook] which [incrementally builds a semantically structured commit][method-log-post-commit] for every commit to the `master` branch.
 Rather than create a separate Git repository for these semantic commits, I added them to an orphan `method-log` branch in the same repository [as suggested by James A][orphan-branch-suggestion].

-I got some useful feedback from people, but it does feel as if the project might be more of academic, rather than practical, interest.
+I got some useful feedback from people, particularly regarding how best to have the semantic commits reference their corresponding commits in `master`, but it does feel as if the project might be more of academic, rather than practical, interest.

 ## Smalltalk Method Finder